DIY Dish Soap Bar Recipe

 After not liking my attempts at making homemade liquid dish soap, I am so pleased to create a DIY dish soap bar recipe that’s effective against tomato paste, almond butter, and bacon grease too.
 I’m not sure if it’s the soap or the vinegar rinse aid, but I haven’t seen any streaks on our glassware or stainless steel pots.

 Have you tried solid dish soap?
-Tell me about your experience in the comments below and don’t forget to pin this recipe to your zero waste Pinterest board!
+Tell me about your experience in the comments below, and don’t forget to pin this recipe to your sustainable living Pinterest board!

 I wouldn’t recommend any others because they have added moisturizers.
 Which is great for the skin but not for cleaning dishes…